I initially started out creating a site about a Project Leader. My past experience involved in

 2nd way and I’m not sure if it is even feasible.
 Implement different modules using Agile

-development of interfaces from the Old Legacy with New Software.
+Management but including development of interfaces from the Old Legacy with New Software.

 Delivering each sprint for each application.
 AP, AR, Credit, Customer Service , ……….
 Up to 20